+ JEREMY HALCROW

 Jeremy has nearly two decades of management experience in the not-for-profit sector.
 He has been CEO since 2013, revitalising Anglicare’s core purpose of alleviating poverty in partnership with the Anglican Church and successfully implementing a three year strategy to improve program outcomes, financial performance and staff engagement.
 Previously as Anglicare’s Director of Communications & Partnerships, he successfully built Anglicare’s fundraising resources and improved Anglicare’s advocacy profile through a research-based strategy.

-He is also a leader is the wider community sector, currently serving as a Director and Treasurer of the Australian Council of Social Services (ACOSS) and Deputy Chair of Anglicare Australia.
+He is also a leader is the wider community sector, currently serving as Co-Chair of the Canberra Gambling Reform Alliance (CGRA) and Deputy Chair of Anglicare Australia.
+He was also a director of national sector peak body, the Australian Council of Social Services (ACOSS) from 2013-2018, including terms as Treasurer and Deputy President.

 Jeremy’s research interests are diverse.
 He has authored essays, papers and research reports on a range of social justice issues.

 In an earlier career, he was a journalist and managing editor of a newspaper.

 Jenny is the Executive Manager of Child, Youth and Family Services where she oversees out-of-home care, youth, family housing and homelessness services.

 Jenny is a community services leader with significant experience both in the government and community sectors.
 Prior to Anglicare, Jenny was a senior executive in the ACT Community Services Directorate and the Regional Director of Barnardos Australia (ACT).
 She has a deep understanding of community sector issues and represents Anglicare on a number of forums in the ACT.